I was a racist once

 I need to discuss this uncomfortable concept here.
 I was thinking that, although we all, in British society, try to raise the awareness of racism we rarely talk in details about what it actually is and what it isn’t.
 The British don’t want to touch this subject because they are worried they will be attacked about having misconceptions, so I thought I’d try.

 I experienced racism myself, unfortunately, and what I mean by that were comments made by the British about me having ‘two room flat’ when I clearly stated it’s two bedroom, or that I eat a barley groat that is part of our cultural heritage because ‘it’s cheaper than potatoes’.
 I also heard more direct comments, like ‘there’s too many Polish people in this country.
-NHS won’t cope, we don’t have enough schools’ like if that person forgot that loads of us, Polish, work as nurses, doctors, teaching assistants and builders.
+NHS won’t cope, we don’t have enough schools’ as if that person forgot that loads of us, Polish, work as nurses, doctors, teachers and builders.

 But I was racist once too; it happened in Poland, a few years ago when I was eating lunch in one of Tomaszów Mazowiecki ‘homemade dinners’ places.
 We had a lot of Ukrainian workers in Poland at the time, they were often builders and we did need them because Polish buliders preferred to work in the UK.

-As I was eating I realised two men at the table nearby are speaking Ukrainian and my first reaction was ‘they’re not supposed to be there’.
+As I was eating I realised two men at the table nearby are speaking Ukrainian and my first reaction was ‘they’re not supposed to be here’.
 I did think they should be eating cheap, home made sandwiches somewhere at the side of the road while drinking tea from a flask.
 Oh, believe me, I didn’t think they didn’t deserve hot food and I wasn’t worried that it’s not going to be enough for everyone.
 I was just stereotyping: I knew most of them wanted to save money so I just thought they don’t eat out at all.

 When I told my mum how ashamed I was of my reaction she said they get vouchers from their employer for that place and, as much as I believed they deserved it, I thought when mum said it out right like that it didn’t sound very good.